Carlo-Birkholz/carlo-birkholz.github.io/index.md

 - Chat(GPT)ing about inflation: Medias influence on households' inflation expectations (with Rudi Bachmann)
 - Do they actually move?
 Detecting tax evasion with smart meters (with Maximilian Todtenhaupt)
+- Beyond additionality: The Impact of EU Cohesion Policy on Investments by the Member States (with Zareh Asatryan)
+- Mexico City Policy: Causal analysis of direct and indirect effects (with Karina Kindler)

 {% include_relative _includes/policy_work.md %}